 paleovalley makes two of the best things – grass-fed beef sticks with one billion probiotic CFUs per stick, and a whole food Organ Complex supplement.
 With the paleovalley coupon code KETO20 you can get 20% off everything at paleovalley.com.

 Kettle & Fire’s bone broth is ridiculously gelatinous, non-perishable, and you don’t have to spend the 20+ hours required to make real homemade bone broth!
-Get an instant 20% OFF + free Shipping on your next order of Chicken Bone Broth.
+Get up to 28% off + free shipping on your next order of Chicken Bone Broth.

 TRANSCRIPT FOR THIS EPISODE